twsnmp/twsnmpfk/docs/index.md

 This is a report of ARP watch logs from both IP addresses and time series.The time of new discoveries and changes is obvious at a glance.

 ![](./images/en/arp_arp_watch_log_count_by_ip_address_3d.png)

+### AI Explanation

+Sends current ARP watch log entries to AI (LLM) for automated MAC address change analysis, potential spoofing risk evaluation, and recommendations (only visible when AI integration is enabled).

 ## OpenTelemetry